TehPwns/flux/README.md

 How to use
 ==========
-`flux.h` and `flux.cpp` should both be added to your project's directory, in the same folder.
+`flux.hpp` and `flux.cpp` should both be added to your project's directory, in the same folder.
 Then add flux.cpp to your build options or command line.
 Then #include "flux.hpp"

 ###Initializing a tween
 All functions and classes reside in the `flux` namespace.